 For CPU-bound applications, it is common for a single thread to run all the time and become the bottleneck for overall application performance.
-The thread activity panel below the counter charts shows when each application thread was running.
-Selecting one or more threads in this view filters the CPU activity and counter charts to show the load attributed to the selected threads.
+The process and thread activity panel, found below the counter charts, shows when each application thread was running.
+To filter the CPU activity and CPU counter charts by specific processes or threads, select one or more threads in this view.

 For scheduling-bound applications, it is common for both CPU and GPU to go idle due to poor synchronization.
 The CPU goes idle when it is waiting for the GPU to complete work.
 The GPU goes idle when waiting for the CPU to submit new work.
-To identify scheduled bound applications in this view, look for activity that is oscillating between the impacted CPU thread and the GPU.
+To identify scheduling-bound applications in this view, look for activity that is oscillating between the impacted CPU thread and the GPU work queues.